The first Kuroshima training experience

 Activity time!

-With the support of the trainees, I was able to experience snorkeling!
-While the training was important, I was actually really looking forward to this experience! (laughs)
+This time, with the support of the trainees, I was able to experience snorkeling!
+The training is important, but actually, I was really looking forward to this time... (laughs)

-It was a world of indescribable beauty.
-Around the coral reef, vibrant green and red fish thrived, swimming freely.
-I also relaxed and focused on the world before me, without thinking too hard about anything.
+It was... a world of beauty that is beyond words.
+There were lots of brightly colored fish, green and red, swimming freely around the coral reefs.
+I also relaxed my body and tried not to think about anything difficult, just imprinting the world in front of me into my memory.
 I was grateful to be able to enjoy this moment.
-At first, I was worried about not being able to breathe properly, but once I got in the water, it was completely fine!
-I wanted to linger and gaze upon the sparkling blue world for as long as possible, so I immersed myself in the underwater world until the researcher told me to come back up.
+At first, I was worried about what would happen if I couldn't breathe properly, but once I got in the water, it was no problem at all!
+Rather, I wanted to look at the sparkling blue world for as long as possible, so I stayed immersed in the underwater world until the researcher gave the signal to ascend.

-As we returned to the port, the ocean was crystal clear from the boat, completely different from the ocean I knew.
-I strongly felt that there is still a lot I don't know, that I want to know more, and that I want to continue to cherish the experience of learning things I didn't know.
+When we returned to the port, the sea I saw from the boat was crystal clear, and it was a completely different color from the sea I knew.
+I realized there are still so many things I don't know, and I strongly feel that I want to learn more and cherish the experience of discovering things I didn't know before.

 What I felt during the three days

-Visiting the Kuroshima Research Station, visited by people of all ages, from small children to the elderly, I was able to experience and learn firsthand about the ecology of sea turtles and the environment of the Yaeyama Islands.
-Listening to researchers and even touching and experiencing the creatures firsthand was a truly invaluable experience for me.
+Visiting the Kuroshima Research Institute, a place frequented by people of all ages from young children to the elderly, allowed me to experience firsthand the ecology of sea turtles and the environment of the Yaeyama Islands.
+Listening to researchers, and even touching the animals themselves, was an invaluable experience for me.

-Without the AKARI donation to the Kuroshima Research Station, I doubt I would have learned about Kuroshima or the ecology of sea turtles.
+If AKARI hadn't been donated to the Kuroshima Research Institute, I don't think I would have learned about Kuroshima or the ecology of sea turtles.

-Boats are an essential piece of infrastructure for life on Kuroshima.
-While trash is routinely collected and transported to a treatment facility, on Kuroshima, it must be transported off the island by boat, which requires additional time and money.
-Kuroshima, which has no rivers, has a waterworks monument.
-In the past, during droughts, people had to rely on collected rainwater or travel by boat to Iriomote Island to fetch water.
-I was reminded of the greatness of boats, which transport people and goods and are sometimes used for environmental conservation activities and research.
-The
+Boats are an essential part of life on Kuroshima.
+While in everyday life, garbage is collected and transported to processing facilities, here on Kuroshima, garbage must be transported off the island by boat, incurring additional costs and time.
+Kuroshima, lacking rivers, has a water supply monument.
+In the past, during droughts, people had to rely on stored rainwater or travel to Iriomote Island by boat to fetch water.
+I was deeply reminded of the importance of boats, which transport people and goods, and are sometimes used for environmental protection activities and research.

-first thing I can do to protect the environment is to take my trash home with me.
-When spending time in nature, I try not to burden the natural ecosystem.
-I had always thought that sea turtles were an endangered species because of the problem of marine plastic, but I also learned that there are other reasons, such as a lack of suitable nesting sites due to human activities.
-I would not have been aware of these various problems if I had not taken this training.
+The first thing I can do for environmental protection is to take my garbage home.
+When spending time in nature, I will try not to burden the natural ecosystem.
+I had always assumed that sea turtles were endangered solely because of the marine plastic pollution problem, but I learned that human activities have also contributed to this, such as the lack of suitable nesting grounds.
+I wouldn't have realized these various issues without this training.
+I truly

-By actually seeing and experiencing these things with my own eyes and bodies over these three days, I realized that I could gain a deeper understanding.
-Thank you very much for this valuable opportunity.
+felt that seeing and experiencing things firsthand over these three days allowed for a deeper understanding.
+Thank you so much for giving me this invaluable opportunity.

 - Financial News